 – Power Span Stretch Mesh: high-strength, durable stretch mesh.

 To conclude this Ultimate Direction Fastpack 25 Review, this pack is full of unusual features, but some are missing as well.
 The design is quite unique and functional, in particular, numerous storage elements on the shoulder straps.
 But it lacks a frame and padding.
-The price is steep, but this is the matter of preference and purpose; if you like this style and need a pack for fast trail adventures then this might be the tool.
+The price is steep, but this is the matter of preference and purpose; if you like this style and need a pack for fast trail adventures then this might be the pack for you.

 Thank you for reading.
 Note that many daypacks are available in this site, so please visit this page if you need something different.
 There is a comment box below, just to know in the case of questions and comments.